I’ve entered stage four of parenting homeschooled teenagers. (My fourth (& youngest) child turned thirteen last year…so stage four).

-Here’s what I’ve learned about helping homeschool teenagers:
+Here’s what I’ve learned about how you can supporting homeschool teens:

 Be super flexible.

 If you were once familiar with a comfortable routine that worked for you, you’ll discover that that comfortable routine won’t work for your teenager.

 Somewhere in their teen years, she/he will declare they would like to do things differently.

 - They’re not interested in doing a morning readaloud with the other kids.